gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 ### Build step

-Running the development server, you now have a site that mirrors the existing HTML site section.
-To stop the development server, press ctrl+c in the shell.
-It's time to run the build! 🎉
+You now have a site that mirrors the existing HTML site section.
+Stop the development server if it's still running, it's time to run the build! 🎉

 ```shell
 gatsby build --prefix-paths